oscaram007/webforge/README.md

 WebForge is a **free coding tool that lives inside your web browser**.
 You do **NOT** need to download anything, create an account, or pay for a subscription.
 You simply open a file or visit a web address, and a professional coding workspace appears.
-This is similar to the same kind used by software developers at major technology companies.
+This is similar to the same kind of software used by developers at major tech companies.

 > 💡 **Think of it like a word processor** — but instead of writing letters or essays,
 > you are writing the instructions that tell a computer how to build a website.
 As you